Thank You everyone…This was truly a team effort…

 In a meduim bowl, mix together the yeast with sugar with warm water.
-Making sure that everthing is well mixed, cover and leave aside for 30 minutes.
-Mixture will bubble and douple in size.
+Making sure that everything is well mixed, cover and leave aside for 30 minutes.
+The mixture will bubble and double in size.

 In a large bowl place the 4 cups of flour and create a well at the center and leave aside.

 In a meduim bowl, beat the egg whites until stiff and forming peaks, leave aside.

 In a saucepan, heat together sugar, milk, butter, and salt just until warm; stirring constantly.
 Make sure the liquid is not too hot before adding to the flour mixture.

 Add the liquid into the well of flour and beat together.
 Then add the 3 egg yolks.
 Beat at low speed of electric mixer for 3 minutes, scraping bowl.
 Beat 3 minutes at high speed.
 Stir in as much of the remaining flour as you can mix in with a spoon.
 The fold in the egg whites and mix well.
 Last but not least add the yeast sponge and mix/ knead together.

 Then on a lightly floured surface, or in the bowl if large enough; knead in enough of the remaining flour to make a moderately stiff dough (dough is a little wet and sticky) until smooth and elastic, 10 to 15 minutes total.
 Place dough bowl, Cover; let rise in a warm place until double in size, about 2 1/2 to 3 hours.
 Punch down. let the dough rest 10 minutes then shape into a greased large round baking pan or pan of your choice (I like using angel food cake bans, it bakes faster, plus easier to cut in slices).
 Cover the dough; let rise until double, about 50-60 minutes.
 If using a round baking pan, use a sharp knife or scissors, cut a cross on top of the loaf.
 Brush with 1 beaten egg.